fstubner/npm-run-mcp-server/README.md

 ```

 Optional CLI flags you can pass in `args`:
-- `--cwd /path/to/project` to choose which project to read `package.json` from
+- `--cwd /path/to/project` to choose which project to read `package.json` from (rarely needed - server auto-detects by default)
 - `--pm npm|pnpm|yarn|bun` to override package manager detection

 ## Testing with MCP Inspector